Skip to main content

 Lihing (Rice Wine)

-A traditional rice wine produced primarily in Sabah, Borneo.
-It is made from glutinous rice fermented with a starter culture.
-Lihing is often served during festivals and special occasions.
+A rice wine made mainly in Sabah, Borneo, from glutinous rice fermented with a starter culture.
+Lihing comes out for festivals and special occasions.

 wine10-20%